iotalambda/iotalambda.github.io/posts/20231103-Deep-dive-to-Azure-Functions-with-golang.md

 `chromedp` requires a `chrome` executable to function and apparently there [has](https://learn.microsoft.com/en-us/answers/questions/1354174/cannot-find-chrome-binary-in-azure-function-app) [been](https://anthonychu.ca/post/azure-functions-headless-chromium-puppeteer-playwright/) [some](https://stackoverflow.com/questions/65609204/puppeteer-throws-launch-exception-when-deployed-on-azure-functions-node-on-linux) issues with it in the Consumption Plan.
 One of the ways to deal with this is naturally to have the Function App running in a container with all the necessary dependencies.
 But Consumption Plan does not support Docker, so I'd need to pay a non-zero amount of money for other tiers and that's unacceptable.
 But we can simply omit this issue by downloading prebuilt Chromium binaries and deploying them along the application.

-On [chromium.org](https://www.chromium.org/getting-involved/download-chromium/) there's a link to a [repo](https://github.com/scheib/chromium-latest-linux) with a [script](https://github.com/scheib/chromium-latest-linux/blob/master/update.sh) that downloads the latest binaries.
+In [chromium.org](https://www.chromium.org/getting-involved/download-chromium/) there's a link to a [repo](https://github.com/scheib/chromium-latest-linux) with a [script](https://github.com/scheib/chromium-latest-linux/blob/master/update.sh) that downloads the latest binaries.
 That could be tweaked for our needs and our directory structure!
 The tweaked version is in [publish.sh](https://github.com/iotalambda/beenotif/blob/main/publish.sh).
 This script file is meant to be executed either manually before deploying from VSCode or automatically by pipelines.

 The last thing to do is tell `chromedp` where the binary is.
 We can implement our own `ExecAllocator`: